Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 “I didn’t think we were gonna solve that one,” she said, adding that although all the witnesses in the case were in their 20s at the time, they also were all at a bar.

-However, last September, after help from “Cold Justice,” authorities arrested Lawrence Timmons in the case — and are looking into his possible connection to two other murders.
+However, in September 2019, after help from “Cold Justice,” authorities arrested Lawrence Timmons in the case — and are looking into his possible connection to two other murders.

 When Siegler and her team are successful working with local law, she said that they don’t high-five each other, but instead enjoy a kind of relief, because “you didn’t get everybody’s hopes up for nothing.”